acbart/python-sneks/docs/interventions.md

 > the impact.
 Therefore, the interventions presented in this section
 > should be taken with the caveat that the studies are static-group
 > comparison designs, and understood for their limitations.

+\*Although the original paper uses the term Action Design Research, it might be more accurate to use the term Design-Based Research.

 On this page, I have attempted to describe the experiments with more depth than we could fit in the original 6 pages.
 Due to time concerns, they were not